-Having now completed the machining stage the engine should be given an initial assembly
+Having now completed the machining the engine should be given an initial assembly

-of the major parts to ensure that everything goes together as it should, or perhaps
+of the major parts to ensure that everything goes together as it should.
+If though

 The main purpose of this stage is to determine that the mechanisms work and this